timoAnsah/s3-staticwebsite/README.md

 ### Hosting a Static Website on Amazon S3

+### WorkFlow
+1. Developer updates website files locally
+2. Files are uploaded to S3 via console
+3. S3 serves content to users through the public endpoint
+4. CloudFront caches content for global and secure delivery

 S3 is a scalable & durable solution to storing and retrieving any amount of data, at any time, from anywhere without managing servers .

 ### Overview